absolute-quantum/cats-blender-plugin/README.md

 ## Installation
  - Download the plugin: **[Cats Blender Plugin](https://github.com/michaeldegroot/cats-blender-plugin/archive/master.zip)**
-   - **Important: Do NOT extract the downloaded zip!**
+   - **Important: Do NOT extract the downloaded zip!
+You will need the zip file during installation!**
  - Install the addon in blender like so:
    - *This shows Blender 2.79.
 In Blender 2.80+ go to Edit > Preferences > Add-ons.
-Also you don't need to save the user settings there*
+Also you don't need to save the user settings there.*

 ![](https://i.imgur.com/eZV1zrs.gif)